ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Observations during the occultation

 We can use the measured extinction curve to calculate the nominal ratio of the extinction to reddening, $R_V\equiv A_V/E(B-V)$, with $A_V\simeq 4$ mag and $E(B-V)=0.30$ mag as directly measured by the AAVSO photometry.
 The value $R_V\simeq 13$ we measure for the extinction in the \jj\ occulter is significantly higher than the canonical interstellar medium value of $R_V=3.1$; this conclusion is insensitive to which template is used.
 This could imply that the occulter is lacking small ($\sim 0.1$\micron) grains that produce significantly more extinction in the blue than in the red for a given overall column density of material \citep{wein01}.
 Indeed, in an extreme example, if the occulter consisted of a pile of macroscopic rocks, it would block all wavelengths equally, producing "grey" (i.e., wavelength independent) extinction with an infinitely high value of $R_V$.
 Therefore, the measured extinction curve with relatively modest reddening compared to the overall 4-magnitude extinction can be evidence of dust size distribution poor in small grains.
-Such distributions are sometimes seen in molecular clouds, young stellar objects or evolved stars \citep{mura10, miot14, chen16, woit19} or alternatively of a top-heavy collisional cascade that is not producing small particles at a sufficient rate \citep{yang24}.
-The particle size distribution within the occulter can in principle be further probed by submm observations, if the thermal emission of the occulter is bright enough to measure its size-dependent spectral index \citep{woit19}.
+Top-heavy particle size distributions are sometimes seen in molecular clouds, young stellar objects or evolved stars \citep{mura10, miot14, chen16, woit19} or alternatively of a top-heavy collisional cascade that is not producing small particles at a sufficient rate \citep{yang24}.
+Much of the information on the particle size distribution in these sources comes from the modeling of their submm spectral energy distributions where the spectral index depends on the particle sizes \citep{woit19}.
+If the submm emission from \jj\ is ever detected in the future, it will provide additional constraints on the size distribution.